 We’ve been using Sketch at Planet Argon for over 2 years and, although I still think there’s some room for improvement, the app is truly fantastic.
 It’s quick, reliable, robust, and is actively maintained.
+Plus, the longer you use Sketch, the quicker you’ll get at certain tasks.
+I’m here to help you get there faster with some shortcuts within the app.

 1. Math in the Inspector